Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 If you use the cell voltage limits, temperature limits or SoC limits you also need to adjust their values to match the new current, else CCL and DCL will not change.
 See also in the [FAQ](/dbus-serialbattery/troubleshoot/faq#why-is-the-chargingdischarging-current-limit-ccldcl-smaller-than-the-set-one).

+### Settings location/path

+💡 After updating the settings reboot the device or run `/data/etc/dbus-serialbattery/reinstalllocal.sh` to apply the changes.

-### Driver version `<= v0.14.3`
+#### Driver version `<= v0.14.3`
 Edit `/data/etc/dbus-serialbattery/utils.py` to update the constants.

-### Driver version `> v0.14.3`
+#### Driver version `> v0.14.3`
 Copy the values from `/data/etc/dbus-serialbattery/config.default.ini` to `/data/etc/dbus-serialbattery/config.ini` you want to change.
-All options can also be copied from [here](https://github.com/Louisvdw/dbus-serialbattery/blob/ba5a09df4600cd3d23ad409b06ab7a77e6543d66/etc/dbus-serialbattery/config.default.ini).
+All options can also be copied from [here](https://github.com/Louisvdw/dbus-serialbattery/blob/jkbms_ble/etc/dbus-serialbattery/config.default.ini).

 ### How to edit `utils.py` or `config.ini`

-There are 2 ways to edit it.
+There are two ways to edit the files.
+You can edit them:

-You can edit it inside the GX while in SSH terminal or edit it on your PC and then only copy the `utils.py` or `config.ini` over to the GX.
+1. Inside the GX device/Raspberry Pi over SSH
+2. On your PC and then copy only the `utils.py` or `config.ini` over to the GX device/Raspberry Pi

-#### SSH edit using Nano editor
+#### SSH edit using Nano editor (recommended)

-Log into your GX using SSH and run
+Log into your GX device/Raspberry Pi using SSH and run

 ```bash
 nano /data/etc/dbus-serialbattery/utils.py